achikin/verma.github.io/_posts/2014-08-21-writing-hooks-for-slack-in-clojure.md

                         [ring-mock "0.1.5"]]}})
 {% endhighlight %}

 I use [vim-fireplace](https://github.com/tpope/vim-fireplace) for Clojure development, so what you do here may vary.
-Lets open a terminal window, navigate to the project directory and start a REPL.
+Let's open a terminal window, navigate to the project directory and start a REPL.

     lein repl